 Unleashing youth to drive value chain excellence to shift power, improve prosperity & promote sustainable food systems to protect our planet

 *Please Upload User Experience Map (as attachment) and any additional insights gathered from Beneficiary Feedback in this field

-An overview of beneficiary feedback conducted during the refinement phase.
+An overview of beneficiary feedback conducted during the initial refinement phase.

 An image shared by external evaluators (Picture Impact) looking at the use of digital technology by young people from smallholder communities.
-We were fortunate that Picture Impact was in the field in June 2018 and able to meet with key beneficiaries and share feedback on themes in our proposal linked to youth employment, corruption and the role of digital tools.
+We were fortunate that Picture Impact was in the field in June 2018 and able to meet with key beneficiaries and share feedback on themes in our proposal linked to youth employment, corruption and the role of digital tools to address these challenges (when paired with strong in-person ecosystems of support).
 Photo from June 27-28 in Kampala, Uganda.

 Youth-led analysis of achievements & challenges of our broader model and ecosystem of support, providing key feedback at this phase about where we need to focus.

 Sharing our dynamic data dashboards & data visualisations with Youth Coordinators from Kenya, Tanzania and Uganda provided a great opportunity to learn what data points youth are interested in seeing and sharing with their networks.

 Katie Messick (Head of Investments) speaking with Pauline Boit (Producers Direct Producer Board Member from Nandi Hills, Kenya) on 28 June about YouthDirect, the role of young people in farming & ways to engage young people utilising technology.

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)